mongock/flamingock-project/README.md

 # Flamingock 🦩

-Flamingock is the evolution of Mongock, designed as a cloud-native solution for managing changes in any system that evolves alongside your application.
-While Mongock focused on versioning NoSQL databases, Flamingock extends this concept to all systems, technologies and configurations.
-It ensures the seamless deployment of your application and its associated systems, with built-in auditing and rollback capabilities.
-Flamingock introduces a YAML-based approach for defining change units via templates, enabling more flexible and customizable migrations.
+Flamingock is the evolution of Mongock, designed as a cloud-native solution for managing changes in systems that evolve alongside your application.

+While Mongock focused on versioning NoSQL databases, Flamingock extends this concept to all technologies, systems, and configurations.
+It ensures seamless deployment by managing configuration changes in dependent components and systems, with built-in auditing and rollback capabilities.

+Flamingock also introduces flexible,  extensible and customizable ways to define change units, offering a broader approach to system evolution beyond traditional code-based methods.

 ---